 In the journey of parenting, one significant milestone is when your child is ready for their own room.
 This step is often met with a mix of excitement and anxiety.

 While it can signify growth and independence, it can also bring about feelings of apprehension for both parent and child.
-Here are four key signs that your child may be ready for this big step:
+Here are four key signs that your child may be ready for this big step and you're on your way to choosing between a toddler bed vs twin bed:

 1. They Express Interest